microsoft/devicescript/website/docs/getting-started/samples/workshop.md

 }, 1000)
 ```

-## Part 6: Connecting the XIAO to MSFTGUEST
+## Part 6: Connect to Wifi

+Enter the Wifi connection information through the explorer,

+-   expand the wifi node in the device explorer
+-   hover on the access point and click the **plug** button
+-   enter the access point password

+DeviceScript should use the Access Point when detected.

+### Microsoft Campus Device Registration

-You need to register the XIAO MAC address in order for it to connect to the MSFTGUESS network.
+You need to register the XIAO MAC address in order for it to connect to the `MSFTGUEST` network.

-- In the **Devices** tree, find the **WiFi MAC** field value and copy it.
+-   in the **Devices** tree, find the **WiFi MAC** field value and copy it.

 ![Alt text](image-7.png)

-- Navigate to https://aka.ms/getconnected , click **Quick Registration - Wireless**, **Guest Account (MSFTGUEST)**, and register your device MAC address
+-   navigate to https://aka.ms/getconnected , click **Quick Registration - Wireless**, **Guest Account (MSFTGUEST)**, and register your device MAC address

 ![Alt text](image-8.png)

-- Find MSFTGUEST in the list of APs, click the **plug** icon and press Enter to leave the password empty.
+-   find **MSFTGUEST** in the list of APs, click the **plug** icon and press Enter to leave the password empty.

 ## Part 7: Settings and secrets